Case Study 02

 Behind the scenes: Draw what you want to be real.

-I drew the first Adobe pen in Illustrator and rendered it in Photoshop, racing to make the next day’s presentation deadline.
+Late night, I drew the first Adobe pen in Illustrator and rendered it in Photoshop, racing to make the next day’s presentation.
 I’m not an industrial designer.
 I was making believe.

-I just knew that we wanted our pen to be very different and deluxe.
+The team wanted our pen to be different and deluxe.

 It was my introduction to Industrial Design legends Ammunition Group that gave form to the idea.